El Gordo needs El Anzuelo: Probing the structure of cluster members with multi-band extended arcs in JWST data: Multi-band lens modeling

 We first search for an approximate mass model to use as a suitable starting point later on for the full multi-band modeling.
 The lensing features of \elanz being complex, we could not obtain such a mass model by fitting only simple light components such as Sérsic profiles in source plane.
 Instead, we construct a slightly more elaborate source model by combining a Sérsic profile with a shapelets basis set \citep{Birrer2017}.
 The shapelets model is implemented in \herculens \citep{Galan2022} as a wrapper around the \jax implementation of \textsc{GigaLens} \citep{Gu2022}, itself using \lenstro routines \citep{Birrer2018lenstro,Birrer2021lenstro}.
 We fix the lens light model and optimize all remaining parameters using the BFGS algorithm.

 We then replace this intermediate source model with the 3D correlated field described in Eq.~\ref{eq:src_correl_field}.
-The arc mask is updated such that it encloses all the flux from the source galaxy (importantly, it should also contain areas where its flux decreases to zero).
+The arc mask is updated such that it encloses all the flux from the source galaxy, such that it covers areas that contain no source flux as well (ensuring that the full extent of the source is being reconstructed).
 Given a set of mass model parameters, this arc mask dynamically sets the extent of the pixelated grid in the source plane, such that the source grid pixel scale relative to the angular scale of the source remains approximately constant\footnote{A similar strategy is used in the lens modeling software GLEE \citep{SuyuHalkola2010, Suyu2012}.}.
 Beside the arc mask, the overall likelihood mask remains the same as for the lens light fitting step.
 We converge on a fiducial number of source pixels $n_{\rm src}=100$ along each spatial dimension, by progressively increasing $n_{\rm src}$ until we observe no significant changes in the residuals (i.e., the reduced $\chi^2$ remains approximately constant).
 We also find that increasing $n_{\rm src}$ does not significantly affect the morphology of the lensed galaxy, but only allows to capture more of the compact clumps within its disk, which only cover a negligible fraction of pixels entering the $\chi^2$ calculation.
 We maintain the lens light parameters fixed to their best-fit values, and jointly fit for the source and lens mass parameters.
 To allow our model to compensate for imperfect lens light modeling, we add a free uniform amplitude over the arc mask region, independently in each band.